shayanzargari/arxiv-paper-downloader/README.md

 This Python script automates the process of downloading PDF attachments from emails sent by `no-reply@arxiv.org`, and storing them in a designated directory.
 It utilizes the Internet Message Access Protocol (IMAP) to interact with a Gmail account, filters for emails from the specified sender, parses the email content for PDF links and then downloads those documents.

-## Features

-- **Email Searching:** Efficiently filters and identifies emails in the inbox originating from `no-reply@arxiv.org`.
-- **PDF Extraction and Downloading:** Scans the content of each filtered email to locate links to PDF documents, which are then downloaded.
-- **Filename Sanitization:** Cleans filenames to ensure they are safe and compatible with the operating system.
-- **Logging:** Records all operations, including successful actions and errors, aiding in troubleshooting and monitoring.

-## Features 🌟

-- **Email Searching:** 🕵️ Efficiently filters and identifies emails in the inbox originating from `no-reply@arxiv.org`.
-- **PDF Extraction and Downloading:** 📖 Scans the content of each filtered email to locate links to PDF documents, which are then downloaded.
-- **Filename Sanitization:** ✨ Cleans filenames to ensure they are safe and compatible with the operating system.
-- **Logging:** 📋 Records all operations, including successful actions and errors, aiding in troubleshooting and monitoring.

 ## Requirements 🛠️

 - Python 3.x